 - Financial need, while not a requirement for the scholarship, may be considered in determining recipients when there are equally qualified candidates.

 The potential for academic success is a key factor in determining the recipients for the Felix E. Martin, Jr. Scholarship.
 Proven academic accomplishments, either in high school or at a community college, will weigh heavily in the selection process.
 While not a requirement for awarding scholarships, financial need may be considered to determine scholarship recipients when there are equally qualified candidates.
-All recipients must enroll in the University of Kentucky's Gatton College of Business and Economics.
+All recipients must enroll in the University of Kentucky.
 The scholarship is renewable for up to four years, providing successful academic progress is being made toward earning an undergraduate degree.

-To be considered for the Felix E. Martin, Jr. Scholarship, students must apply for admission to the University of Kentucky by December 1, 2017, with an intended major in the Gatton College of Business and Economics, and have a qualifying test score and high school transcript on file with the Office of Undergraduate Admission.
+To be considered for the Felix E. Martin, Jr. Scholarship, students must apply for admission to the University of Kentucky by December 1, 2023, and have a qualifying test score and high school transcript on file with the Office of Undergraduate Admission.

 The Rogers Scholars Program, whose namesake is Congressman Hal Rogers, was developed by the Center for Rural Development to address, and reverse, the high level of out migration suffered by the rural service area.

 The Rogers Scholars Program is an intensive, week-long program focusing on leadership, technology, entrepreneurship and community service.
 Students apply during their sophomore year in high school and those selected attend the program during the summer before their junior year.
 The summer program is coordinated by the Center for Rural Development, which serves a 42 county area in southern and eastern Kentucky.
 Students are selected through a competitive application process to make up the class of 60 students each year.
 For information on applying to the Rogers Scholars Program, you may visit their website at centeryouthprograms.com/rogers-scholars/.

 In recognizing the leadership development and academic strengths of the Rogers Scholars, the University of Kentucky is excited to partner with the Center for Rural Development and provide academic scholarship opportunities for students completing the Rogers Scholars Program.